 We adapt MAE~\cite{MaskedAutoencoders2021} into a self-supervised pre-training framework for trajectory forecasting.
-The goal is to learn a generalizable scene representation that can well capture the interactions between lanes and the ones between lanes and trajectories from the synthetic data.
+The goal is to learn a generalizable scene representation that can capture the interactions between lanes and the ones between lanes and trajectories from the synthetic data well.
 During the pre-training stage, a specific percentage of trajectories or map lanes are masked, challenging the model to reconstruct the masked segments.
 The masked objects are replaced with mask tokens, which are learned and shared parameters that signal the existence of a masked object to be reconstructed~\cite{MaskedAutoencoders2021}.
 Positional encoding is added to provide the subordinate and sequential information.
 Though specific information is removed in mask tokens, they still provide the model with where the masked information is.
-Such information leak will lead the model to find a shortcut to interpolate missing information instead of to reconstruct them by context understanding~\cite{convmae}.
-To prevent this, only the unmasked elements are processed through the backbone's encoder.
-Thereafter, the masked tokens, in combination with the encoded unmasked parts, are fed into a shallow transformer decoder to reconstruct the masked parts.
-Upon completion of the pre-training phase, the backbone model is initialized using the encoder parameters of the pre-trained model, and then fine-tuned on real-world data for the prediction task.
-This approach enables the model to acquire general semantics during the pre-training stage while discarding extraneous details.
+Such information leak will lead the model to find a shortcut to interpolate missing information instead of reconstructing them by context understanding~\cite{convmae}.
+Only the unmasked elements are processed through the backbone's encoder to prevent this.
+After that, the masked tokens, in combination with the encoded unmasked parts, are fed into a shallow transformer decoder to reconstruct the masked parts.
+Upon completion of the pre-training phase, the backbone model is initialized using the encoder parameters of the pre-trained model and then fine-tuned on real-world data for the prediction task.
+This approach enables the model to acquire general semantics during pre-training while discarding extraneous details.

-\subsection{Masking Strategy}
+\subsubsection{Masking Strategy}

-We propose and compare different design options for masking and reconstruction during the pre-training stage:
+As each lane or trajectory is not as strongly correlated to other lanes or trajectories as the pixels in a figure, we need to design masking strategies to apply MAE to the trajectory prediction problem.
+Specifically, we propose and compare different design options for masking and reconstruction during the pre-training stage: